ImagineSocialGit/engage-core/docs/modules/webinars.md

 Schedule profiles decide whether, when, and under what Webinar lifecycle conditions messages are sent.
 Messaging template presets decide what those messages say and provide reusable delivery-template metadata.

 Every Webinar lifecycle message dispatched through the Webinar lifecycle should get its behavior from a `WebinarScheduleProfileItem`, including immediate registration confirmations, waitlist alerts, and post-event follow-ups.

-Messaging-owned consent-domain acknowledgements are the explicit exception because the consent-granted lifecycle belongs to Messaging.
+Standalone Messaging-owned consent acknowledgements are not separate Webinar schedule-profile items because the consent-granted lifecycle belongs to Messaging.
+When an acknowledgement is consolidated into a Webinar lifecycle message, it inherits the primary message's resolved profile timing, conditions, queue, and behavior-owner provenance rather than receiving a second profile item.

 Profile items may cover categories such as: